nerdschoolbergen/build-and-deploy/_exercises/exercise_2.md

 :pencil2: Scroll to line 107 (the start of `module`).

 As mentioned, Webpack is an _asset bundler_.
-The rules listed in the `module.rules` array (starts at line 109) describes what Webpack should do when it encounter files with different file extensions (for example `.js`, `.jsx`, `.css`, `.png`).
+The rules listed in the `module.rules` array (starts at line 109) describes what Webpack should do when it encounter files with different file extensions - different _assets_ (for example `.js`, `.jsx`, `.css`, `.png`).
 Let's get a quick overview of what is configured here.

 The order of these rules matter.
 Think of files flowing through the rules array, from the first loader to the last, in that order.